U.S. Recognition of the State of Israel

 British, Arab, and Jewish reactions to the recommendations were not favorable.
 Jewish terrorism in Palestine antagonized the British, and by February 1947 Arab-Jewish communications had collapsed.
 Britain, anxious to rid itself of the problem, set the United Nations in motion, formally requesting on April 2, 1947, that the U.N.
 General Assembly set up the Special Committee on Palestine (UNSCOP).
 This committee recommended that the British mandate over Palestine be ended and that the territory be partitioned into two states.
 Jewish reaction was mixed--some wanted control of all of Palestine; others realized that partition spelled hope for their dream of a homeland.
 The Arabs were not at all agreeable to the UNSCOP plan.
 In October the Arab League Council directed the governments of its member states to move troops to the Palestine border.
 Meanwhile, President Truman instructed the State Department to support the U.N. plan, and, reluctantly it did so.
 On November 29, 1947, the partition plan was passed by the U.N.
 General Assembly.

 At midnight on May 14, 1948, the Provisional Government of Israel proclaimed a new State of Israel.
 On that same date, the United States, in the person of President Truman, recognized the provisional Jewish government as de facto authority of the Jewish state (de jure recognition was extended on January 31, 1949).
 The U.S. delegates to the U.N. and top-ranking State Department officials were angered that Truman released his recognition statement to the press without notifying them first.
-On May 15, 1948, the first day of Israeli Independence and exactly one year after UNSCOP was established, Arab armies invaded Israel and the first Arab-Israeli war began.
+Conflict escalated the following day, on May 15, 1948, when the first Arab-Israeli war began.

 The telegram reproduced here is from decimal file 867n.01/5-1448, Records of the Department of State, Record Group 59, National Archives and Records Administration, Washington, DC.
 The press release is from the records of Charles G. Ross, Alphabetical File, Handwriting of the President at the Harry S. Truman Presidential Library, Independence, MO.
 The Library is part of the Presidential Libraries system of the National Archives and Records Administration.